This page was last updated in May 2019.

 Accelerated video encoding/decoding is supported with free software from the vendor, although it may not be usable in a standard mainline GNU/Linux system.
 Free software on the CPU can be used instead.

-- The BeagleBoard (various versions) as well as the PandaBoard use the TI OMAP family of SoCs.
+The BeagleBoard as well as the PandaBoard use the TI OMAP family of SoCs.
+Other related boards like the BeagleBone use the TI Sitara family instead.
 These come with free startup software as well as free drivers for the peripherals.

 The Pandaboard has another serious flaw: a WiFi and Bluetooth chip that can't work without nonfree software.
 The workaround is to get an external USB device for these functions, if you want them.
 See the documentation of your board for information about using these USB devices with it.